kddubey/cappr/README.md

 ```

 —is a naturally flowing thought.
 CAPPr picks the `completion` which is mostly likely to
-follow `prompt` by computing the:
+follow `prompt` by computing the—

 > **C**ompletion<br>
   **A**fter<br>
   **P**rompt<br>
   **Pr**obability<br>

-The method is fleshed out in my [question on Cross
+—as fleshed out in my [question on Cross
 Validated](https://stats.stackexchange.com/q/601159/337906).